 Whether you’re just starting your workout journey or you’re looking to expand your shoe collection, it can be a good idea to understand what types of shoes will be best for your individual training.

 Even from my coaching and shoe review perspective, I think it can be a daunting task to try and navigate the endless information out there covering different types of shoes.
-So, if you feel overwhelmed, you’re not alone and it’s okay.
+So, if you feel overwhelmed by the endless amount of gym shoes, you’re not alone and it’s okay.

 We all work out and exercise in different ways and when you factor in our individual preferences, wants, needs, and anatomical differences, it makes sense why finding the perfect pair of shoes can make heads spin at times.